Battle of Baugé: Aftermath

-The war in France continued under the Duke of Bedford's generalship, and several battles were won.
-The English won a decisive victory at the Battle of Verneuil (17 August 1424).
+England's war in France continued under the Duke of Bedford's generalship, and the English won several battles including a decisive victory at the Battle of Verneuil (17 August 1424).
 At the battle of Baugé, Clarence had attacked the Franco-Scots army without the support of his archers.
-At Verneuil the English archers fought to devastating effect.
+At Verneuil the English archers, although initially routed by a Milanese cavalry charge, later rallied and fought to devastating effect.
 The result of the battle was to virtually destroy the Dauphin's field army.
 By that time James I, who had returned to Scotland, was reluctant to send more relief to the French, and Scottish expeditions in aid of France were no longer a factor in the war.
-However, despite this, it is worthy of note that the alliance and friendship between the Scots and French remained strong - a testimony to this is the fact that many Scots still joined the French army - especially as the conflicts escalated later on.
-Notably, when Joan of Arc marched triumphantly with her troops after liberating the city following the Siege of Orléans on 8 May 1429, the annals of history record that many Scots who had fought with them were heard playing the March of Robert The Bruce during this victorious entrance.
-After her death, the Scots added a new name to this march: The Hymn of Joan of Arc.
-Today, on 14 July, during the Fête nationale française (Bastille Day) celebrations in France, many French military corps and Scottish pipe bands play this tune in particular memory of Saint Joan of Arc as well as to underline the contributions of the Scots for liberating France from England.